masogit/am-browser-doc/docs/features/sam.md

 >  *Effective License Positioning (Vendor)* > *Product* > *Version* > *Computer*

->  *To note: **Non-Compliance** means the license consumption of the product/version is greater than the gained license right points. **Over-Compliance** means the license consumption of the product/version is smaller than the gained license right points.
+**Non-Compliance** means the license consumption of the product/version is greater than the gained license right points. **Over-Compliance** means the license consumption of the product/version is smaller than the gained license right points.

 ## Effective License Positioning